nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    <img src="images/howToDownload_1.png" width="500" /> <br>
    <img src="images/howToDownload_2.png" width="500" /> <br>

 1. Finally, you are ready to use PayMeLah.
 Simply double-click the *paymelah.jar* in the folder you created to start the app.
 After a few seconds, you should see PayMeLah appear.
-Notice how we have some sample persons and debts present for you to experiment with our [features](#features)  <br>
+Notice how we have some sample persons and debts present for you to experiment with our [features](#features).  <br>
    <img src="images/Ui.png" width="800" /> <br>

 <div markdown="block" class="alert alert-info">